 For more information go to the Multicultural education website.

 Supporting refugee students

+Effective support for refugee students requires a coordinated whole school approach.
 Many schools have developed programs and strategies to support refugee students.
-These include:

-All schools have a school plan in which they must show the school community how they propose to use the funds to support students.
-Accountability for the effective use of the funds to improve student learning occurs through the annual report.
+All schools have a Strategic Improvement Plan in which they must show the school community how they propose to use the refugee student support funds.
+Accountability for the effective use of the funds to improve student outcomes occurs through the annual report.